 I bought a bushel of 1/4" dowels – which turned out to be more than I needed, but thank goodness for generous return policies:

-I marked out where I wanted the dowels to live, cut them to length, and beveled the edges.
+I marked out where I wanted the dowels to live, cut them to length, and beveled the ends.
 Then I temporarily attached them to the fiberglass with CA glue, using weights to keep them in place while the glue dried:

 Sort of a whalebone corset effect inside the wingtips – I guess in aviation terms these would be stringers: